theshteves/stevenkneiser.com/blog/liberal-arts.md

 _Where were these interests growing up?_

 **I now embrace Liberal Arts as both less AND more important** than "Technical Arts" (e.g. software, UX design, digital marketing, etc).
-The Technical Arts are more important: young adults need that first taste of success when they practice the crafts of their time (crafts come & go every generation, if not decade).
+The Technical Arts are more important: young adults need that first taste of success when they practice the crafts of their time (crafts come & go every generation).
 They need a profitable flywheel if they want to fly outside their parents' nest.

 Why are these two arts
 <br />even taught in the same years?